 Please feel free to comment below and keep the discussion going!

-All of the information provided about travel insurance is a brief summary only.
+All of the information provided about travel insurance is a brief summary only based on our own experiences.
 It does not include all terms, conditions, limitations, exclusions and termination provisions of the travel insurance plans described.
 Coverage may not be available for residents of all countries, states or provinces.
 Please carefully read your policy wording for a full description of coverage.

 Visitor Comments: